 He also said that the concern is especially invalid since there are many non-commercial electronic signs in Skokie that have regular content changes.

 One of the more adamant proponents of the sign code change was commission member Randy Miles, owner of the Village Inn and president of the Independent Merchants of Downtown Skokie.
 Miles doesn’t have an electronic sign for his business, but he sees Skokie’s restrictions as outdated and business-unfriendly.

-“I’d like to think Skokie is in the curve and not behind it,” said Village Inn restaurant owner Randy Miles, a commission member and president of the Independent Merchants of Downtown Skokie.
+“I’d like to think Skokie is in the curve and not behind it,” he said at the public hearing.
 “I travel a fair amount, and I see a lot of different communities, and I think there is a case for moving electronic signs.
 I’ve felt that way for quite some time.”